angular/angular-phonecat/README.md

 ### Running the app during development

+1. If you haven't done so already, run `npm install`
-1. Run `npm start`
+2. Run `npm start`
-2. navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.
+3. navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.

 ### Running unit tests